Learning noisy tissue dynamics across time scales

-Unlike the interactions between atoms or molecules, the precise biochemical mechanisms regulating cell dynamics remain largely unknown \cite{Phillips2013}.
-This complexity arises from the intricate interplay of physical and chemical reactions among myriads of biological molecules inside a cell.
+Unlike the interactions between atoms or molecules, the precise biochemical mechanisms regulating cell dynamics remain largely unknown despite their crucial role in biological processes ranging from morphogenesis to inflammation \cite{Phillips2013}.
+This complexity ultimately arises from the intricate interplay of physical and chemical reactions among myriads of biological molecules inside a cell.
 Schematically, cell dynamics involve three key processes: motion, state transitions, and signaling (Fig.~\ref{fig_gwn}A).
 These processes challenge current algorithms, as they require to incorporate stochastic signals with unknown statistics and inherently discrete processes over multiple time scales.
 Moreover, cell interactions are both nonreciprocal and path dependent, since they can be mediated by complex cell signaling cascades.
 These difficulties notwithstanding, rapid advances in imaging routinely allow the automated collection of tissue dynamics datasets with single-cell resolution.
-This raises the prospect of developing machine learning methods for the study of multi-cellular dynamics that infer discrete probabilistic models from videos of tissues~\cite{Rafelski2024,Schoenholz2016b,Berthier2023,Bruckner2024b,Howe2025,Cubuk2015,Sharp2018,Boattini2020,Schmitt2024,Brandstatter2025,Joshi2022,Bruckner2021,Gkeka2020,Schoenholz2016,Frishman2021,Bapst2020,Yang2024,Yamamoto2022}.
-In order to do so, we have to face the three challenges intrinsic to biological tissues summarized in Fig.~\ref{fig_gwn}B-C: discreteness, stochasticity, and non-Markovianity.
+This raises the prospect of developing machine learning methods for the study of multi-cellular dynamics that infer discrete probabilistic models of tissues~\cite{Rafelski2024,Schoenholz2016b,Berthier2023,Bruckner2024b,Howe2025,Cubuk2015,Sharp2018,Boattini2020,Schmitt2024,Brandstatter2025,Joshi2022,Bruckner2021,Gkeka2020,Schoenholz2016,Frishman2021,Bapst2020,Yang2024,Yamamoto2022}.
+In order to do so, we face three challenges intrinsic to biological tissues illustrated in Fig.~\ref{fig_gwn}B-C: discreteness, stochasticity, and non-Markovianity.